Learn

 It Can Make the High Stronger and Longer

-It Can Lead to Some Nasty Side Effects – Greening Out
+It Can Lead to Nasty Side effects (Greening Out).

 It Can Lead to You Consuming More of Both